kuzzleio/documentation-old/src/sdk-reference/security/get-credentials.md

 }
 ```

-Get credential information of the specified `strategy` for the specified `kuid`.
+Get credential information of user with `kuid` for the specified `strategy`.

 ---